remnrem/luna-doc/docs/ref/manipulations.md

 _Reverse a signal_

-This command is primarily designed for evaluated other time-domain/phase-based methods, e.g. to provide a sanity-check by completely reversing a signal in the time-domain.
+This command is primarily designed for evaluating other time-domain/phase-based methods, e.g. to provide a sanity-check by completely reversing a signal in the time-domain.